fusion809/fusion809.github.io/Linux/Linux-distros-comparison.md

 It has three and sometimes four branches.
 In ascending order of modernity, they are (fourth branch in brackets): (old stable), stable, testing and unstable.
 Old stable corresponds to the previous stable release of the distribution.
 The stable branch corresponds to the current stable release of the distribution; each stable release comes with three years of support.
 In the lead up to a new stable release, the testing branch is forked and frozen and the packages undergo further testing and potentially patching until they are ready to be incorporated in the next stable release.
 Unstable is where Debian's very latest packages start out, until after sufficient testing they make their way into testing.
 Testing and unstable branches follow a rolling release model and are cutting edge and bleeding edge, respectively.

 As users can choose a minimal install from its installer, and there are three main branches users can choose from, Debian can be a good choice for users that want to customize their system as much as one can without installing packages from source.
 Especially those that do not mind using systemd, like having very large repositories and do not mind having to use Makefiles to build packages, should one need to.
-Users needing more a beginner-friendly distribution should ideally use elementary OS, Linux Mint, MX Linux, Ubuntu and Zorin OS.
+Users needing more a beginner-friendly distribution should ideally use the Debian derivatives elementary OS, Linux Mint, MX Linux, Ubuntu or Zorin OS.

+Popular Debian derivatives include [antiX](https://antixlinux.com/), [deepin](https://www.deepin.org/index/en), [Devuan GNU+Linux](https://www.devuan.org/), [MX Linux](https://mxlinux.org/) and [Ubuntu](https://ubuntu.com/) (and its derivatives).
+I cover Ubuntu and some of its derivatives here, the rest I will cover here.

+antiX is designed to be lightweight and fast distribution with runit or SysV init as its init system.
+It uses JWM as its default user interface.
+MX Linux is based on antiX but uses customized and prettified Xfce, KDE Plasma or Fluxbox as its user interface.

+deepin uses its own desktop environment called Deepin Desktop Environment (DDE).
+It is developed by a Chinese company and has editions in both Chinese and English.
+The English edition does have some untranslated Chinese text in it, however.
+Many consider it one of the most beautiful Linux distributions out there, at least in terms of its default aesthetics.
+Its packages can get outdated and it has tried to develop its own package manager called [Linglong](https://www.deepin.org/en/deepin-linglong/) as a way of providing more up to date versions of application software.

+Devuan is essentially just Debian without systemd.
+It offers SysV init, runit and OpenRC editions.

 # Exherbo
 ~~~